kurt-krueckeberg/open-fda-device-events/docs/api.md

 - `search`: fields match criteria.

-- `sort`: sort the results of the search by the specified field in ascending or descending order using the `:asc` or `:desc`.
+- `sort`: `:asc` or `:desc`.

-- `count`: counts unique values of a certain field, for all the records that matched the search parameter.
-By default, the 1000 most frequent values are returned.
+- `count`: count of unique values.
+The default is the 1000.

-- `limit`: return up to this number of records that match the search parameter.
-The largest allowed value for the limit parameter is 1000.
+- `limit`: the number of records to return.
+1000 is largest allowed.

-- `skip`:  used it in combination with `limit` to paginate results.
-It skip this number of records that match the search parameter.
-The largest allowed value for the skip parameter is 25000.
+- `skip`:  skip this number of matinching records. `skip` is used along with `limit` to paginate results.
+The largest allowed value is 25000.

 ### Search Options